 (g) Payments may be conditioned upon an insured person’s receiving medically necessary care, given in a medically appropriate location, under a medically accepted course of diagnosis or treatment.

-(h) Except for the NAIC uniform provision regarding other insurance with this insurer, benefits for specified disease coverage shall be paid regardless of other coverage.
+(h) Benefits for specified disease coverage shall be paid regardless of other coverage, except as permitted by [insert reference to state law equivalent to Section 3B(3) of the NAIC Uniform Individual Accident and Sickness Policy Provision Law, regarding multiple policies with the same insurer].

 Drafting Note: Specified disease coverage is recognized as supplementary coverage.
 Any specified disease coverage, therefore, must be payable in addition to and regardless of other coverage.
 The same general rule should apply so that group insurance cannot reduce its benefits because of the existence of specified disease coverage.
 Section 3H(4) of the Coordination of Benefits Model Regulation states that the definition of a “plan” (for the purpose of coordination of benefits) “shall not include individual or family insurance contracts.”
 States should consider using this language to prevent benefit reductions that could otherwise occur because of the existence of specified disease coverage purchased by the insured.